 There is mineral exploration planned in the MOP period for the purposes of defining underground coal mining resources and associated data collation to assist with mine planning.
-The initial exploration program includes low intensity activities of geological reconnaissance mapping and airborne (e.g. Magnetometer) surveying and other activities as mentioned in clause 10 of the State Environmental Planning Policy (Mining, Petroleum Production and Extractive Industries) 2007.
+The initial exploration program includes low intensity activities of geological reconnaissance mapping and airborne (e.g. Magnetometer Figure 2.2) surveying and other activities as mentioned in clause 10 of the State Environmental Planning Policy (Mining, Petroleum Production and Extractive Industries) 2007.

 There is surface drilling planned to be conducted during the MOP period.
-An indicative exploration program was presented to MEG in the Concept Project Development Plan (Figure 2.3).
+An indicative exploration program was presented to MEG in the Concept Project Development Plan (Figure 2.4).
 The location, number and purposes of these boreholes are yet to be fully defined as their location/s will be based upon on variety of factors; drill hole spacing and data availability, field reconnaissance, geological and geophysical surveys and mapping, possible environmental and community impacts and constraints.
 The purposes of this drilling will be for gathering groundwater, geotechnical or exploration related data for mine planning.
+Although not deemed exploration, a groundwater monitoring program will be conducted to provide baseline groundwater data (Figure 2.4a) which will include similar sampling and data acquisition.
 Drill planning and risk assessment will be undertaken to minimise environmental and community impacts.
 Existing cleared tracks and sites will be utilised where possible to minimise impact and external sumps will be used during the drilling process to minimise the chance of contamination.